Exercising with your child

 - Encourage them to put on a show (with dance routines!).
 This could be a great way to get together with other local mums who are also looking to keep their little ones busy

-- Add a run into your routine, could you run to the swimming pool, or to the shops?
+- Add a run into your routine, could you run to the pool, school, or shops?

 - Create an assault course in the garden or local park using everyday items like books to jump over or the laundry basket to throw stuff into

 - Make the most of local parks.
 You don’t have to stick to the play apparatus – go bug hunting or see who can identify the most types of trees, and don’t forget to include your pets

 - Have a go at Cosmic Kids yoga with some free YouTube videos